the Pythagorean Order of Death

 Jonathan Barlow Gee (online monicker, “benpadiah”) is the only Tallahassee, Florida metaphysics textbook author and co-founder of the “Pythagorean Order of Death.”
 In 2003, Jonathan published a paperback edition of his book, “The Metaphysicians’ Desk Reference: Including the Revised Formal System of Metaphysics,” and in 2007, Jonathan co-founded the “Pythagorean Order of Death” as a study group for online esotericists with a particularly geometrical focus.
 From 2004 until the present (2017), Jonathan has published 58 of his own works as e-books online (all available for free download) and produced almost 500 videos, including ~150 of his own lecture videos on a very wide variety of topics.
 With 20 years of experience as a freelance researcher and 5 years as part-time video lecturer for Austin, Texas’ “S.O.M.A.” - the “Society of Magical Artists” - Jonathan Barlow Gee brings a unique mix of online and literary reference materials to bear in his brief, but dense, analysis of this issue’s topic for “Denver Witch Quarterly” - “Should occultists prosper from their occult works?”

-You can find out more about Jonathan Barlow Gee and his work by visiting his website: www.benpadiah.com ; the website for the “POD” study-group: http://pythagoreanorderofdeath.ning.com ; his pdf e-book host: https://issuu.com/benpadiah ; and his youtube channel: http://www.youtube.com/user/benpadiah .
+You can find out more about Jonathan Barlow Gee and his work by visiting his website: www.benpadiah.com ; the website for the “POD” study-group: http://pythagoreanorderofdeath.ning.com ; his pdf e-book host: https://issuu.com/benpadiah ; and his youtube channel: https://www.youtube.com/user/benpadiah .

 PLEASE SHARE THIS LINK: 99 cents for an 81-page e-zine containing an article by me titled: "Occult Magic: For Prophecy And / Or Profit; For Neither And / Or Both."
 Purchase requires registration to the website.